zazortik/azure-xplat-cli/README.md

 ### azure site log - Managing site diagnostics

     azure site log set [options] [name]
-Configure the site and application diagnositcs of your website.
+Configure the site and application diagnostics of your website.

     azure site log save [options] [name]
 Download diagnostic logs from your website to a local file.